How to implement Clean Architecture in Go (Golang)

 }

-It should now be clear on the first read when a training can be canceled.
-We can’t tell how the training is stored in the database or the JSON format used in the HTTP API.
+It should now be clear on first read when a training can be canceled.
+We can’t tell how the training is stored in the database or what JSON format the HTTP API uses.
 That’s a good sign.

 We can now update the database layer methods to return this generic application type instead of the database-specific structure (TrainingModel).
 The mapping is trivial because the structs have the same fields (but from now on, they can evolve independently from each other).